Documentation

 Troubleshooting

-Agent not connecting?
+Linux Agent not connecting?

-• Check if the service is running: systemctl status ai-linux-agent
+- Check if the service is running:

-• Ensure outbound traffic to port 443 is allowed.
+journalctl -u ai-linux-agent -f - Ensure outbound traffic to port 443 is allowed.